rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

     consequentialism?

 [^proveconsequences]:
-    I'm not claim that theorem proving requires long-term consequentialism, just that a long-term consequentialist could prove theorems.
+    I'm not claiming that theorem proving requires long-term consequentialism, just that a long-term consequentialist could prove theorems.

 [^myopicnote]: